The Hills Have Eyes (2006 film): Box office

-The Hills Have Eyes was a commercial success, playing in total 2,521 theaters and taking in its opening weekend $15,708,512.
+The Hills Have Eyes was a commercial success, playing in total 2,521 theaters and taking in $15,708,512 in its opening weekend.
 The film grossed $41,778,863 in the United States box office and $70,000,000 worldwide, surpassing its budget costs by over fourfold.

 The film placed third at the box office during its opening week.
 It dropped to fifth after its second week of release, and to eighth after its third week.
-It fell out of the top 10 into twelfth place after four weeks in release.
-After five weeks, it placed seventeenth at the box office, and it fell out of the top 20 into twenty-first place after its sixth week.
+It fell out of the top 10 into 12th place after four weeks in release.
+After five weeks, it placed 17th at the box office, and it fell out of the top 20 into 21st place after its sixth week.
 It continued to fall in subsequent weeks.

-The Hills Have Eyes was in first release for a total of 105 days, or 15 weeks, with its final showing on June 22, 2006.
+The Hills Have Eyes was first released for a total of 105 days, or 15 weeks, with its final showing on June 22, 2006.

 Critical reception

-Reviews were mixed, with an average critic "Rotten" rating of 52% on Rotten Tomatoes based on 142 reviews.
-The critical consensus stated "Faster paced for today's audiences, this 'Hills' remake ratchets up the gore for the hardcore horror fans, but will turn away casual audiences."
+Reviews were mixed, with an average critic rating of 51% on Rotten Tomatoes based on 137 reviews.
+The critical consensus stated, "Faster paced for today's audiences, this 'Hills' remake ratchets up the gore for the hardcore horror fans, but will turn away casual audiences."
+Review aggregator Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 52 based on 28 reviews.
 The Washington Post said: "this remake of the alleged 1977 Wes Craven classic has one very disturbing quality: It's too damned good."
 Some have gone on to refer to the film as torture porn.
-Bloody Disgusting, however, was scathing of those who referred to the movie's genre as such, saying "some may call it 'Torture porn'—these people are idiots".
-Roger Ebert also gave a negative review, mentioning that the characters in the film are not familiar with horror movies, and went on to cite that the film should have focused more on the characters rather than the violence, saying "The Hills Have Eyes finds an intriguing setting in 'typical' fake towns built by the government [...]
+Bloody Disgusting, however, was scathing of those who referred to the movie's genre as such, saying "some may call it 'torture porn'—these people are idiots".
+Roger Ebert gave a negative review, mentioning that the characters in the film are not familiar with horror movies, and went on to cite that the film should have focused more on the characters rather than the violence, saying "The Hills Have Eyes finds an intriguing setting in 'typical' fake towns built by the government [...]
 But its mutants are simply engines of destruction.
 There is a misshapen creature who coordinates attacks with a walkie-talkie; I would have liked to know more about him, but no luck."

 Sequel

-A sequel, The Hills Have Eyes 2, was released in theaters on March 23, 2007 by Fox Atomic.
+A sequel, The Hills Have Eyes 2, was released in theaters on March 23, 2007, by Fox Atomic, and features a mainly different cast and crew.
+It is not a remake of The Hills Have Eyes Part II (1985).